 Before you even get around to cranking your ANC, the foam tips have already started to do their job against outside sounds.
 Provided you get a good seal, the foam should cut street noise down to one-quarter or half as loud as it would normally sound.
 Once you do activate your ANC, you should see most droning sounds around 50Hz or above drop to approximately one-sixteenth or one quarter as loud.
 It’s impressive overall, but keep your expectations tempered: it can’t outcompete with the Sony WH-1000XM4.

 If you’re not sure about totally blocking the outside world, you can easily toggle your ANC with the left earbud.
 Keep tapping until you hear a robotic voice announce “ambient sound” in your ear.
 Now you should be able to hear the environment a bit better.
 You can also check out the “speak to chat” feature, which recognizes when you start a conversation and automatically enables audio passthrough.

 Is the battery life any good?

-There’s no need for any reservations in the battery department, as the Sony WF-1000XM4 can manage almost eight hours on a single charge.
-Once you add in about two extra charges from the included case, you’re looking at right around 24 hours of total playback.
+There’s no need for any reservations in the battery department, as the Sony WF-1000XM4 can manage 7 hours and 43 minutes on a single charge according to the testing over at SoundGuys.
+Once you add in about two extra charges from the included case, you’re looking at just shy of 24 hours of total playback.
 If you only listen while you commute, this should be more than good enough to last you an entire week.
-It’s not the best battery life we’ve ever tested, but Sony did cram a lot into a small package.
+It’s not the best battery life we’ve ever tested, but Sony’s crammed a lot into a small package.